The Money Overview

 A warehouse worker in Ohio who logged 10 hours of overtime every week.
 A bartender in Miami who reported $18,000 in tips.
 A retired couple in Arizona who had never heard of Schedule 1-A until their tax preparer handed it to them.
-All three filed for brand-new federal deductions this spring, and all three are part of a much larger wave.
+All three filed for new federal deductions this spring, and all three are part of a far bigger wave.

-More than 53 million Americans claimed at least one deduction created by the One Big Beautiful Bill Act (OBBB) before the April 2026 filing deadline, according to a Treasury Department official who briefed reporters.
-The figure, first reported by the Associated Press, spans four provisions that took effect for tax year 2025: write-offs for tips, overtime pay, car loan interest, and an enhanced deduction for seniors.
+More than 53 million Americans claimed at least one deduction created by the One Big Beautiful Bill Act (OBBB) before the April 2026 filing deadline, according to a Treasury Department official.
+The response, first reported by the AP, spans four provisions that took effect for tax year 2025: write-offs for tips, overtime pay, car loan interest, and an enhanced deduction for seniors.
 All four are claimed on a single new IRS form, Schedule 1-A.

-That 53 million represents roughly one in three individual returns filed this season.
-The number is striking, but the follow-up question matters more: how much extra money did these deductions actually put back in people’s pockets?
+That figure represents roughly one in three individual returns filed this season.
+The reach is striking, but the dollar impact is harder to pin down: how much extra money did these deductions actually put back in people’s pockets?

 What each deduction is worth in real dollars

 The IRS published detailed guidance on Schedule 1-A covering eligibility rules, income phaseouts, and caps.
-Because the IRS has not yet released a deduction-by-deduction breakdown of average claim sizes, the estimates below are based on the statutory rules and typical income scenarios.
-They are not official averages.
+Because the IRS has not yet released a deduction-by-deduction breakdown of average claim sizes, the estimates below are based on statutory rules and typical income scenarios, not official averages.

 Tips.
 Eligible workers can deduct a portion of reported tip income, with the benefit phasing out as adjusted gross income rises.
 The Treasury official said roughly 6 million filers used this provision.
 Consider a server earning $42,000 a year, with $16,000 of that coming from tips, and falling in the 12% federal bracket.
 If the deduction shelters $10,000 of that tip income after the phaseout is applied, the federal income-tax savings would be around $1,200.
 A higher earner closer to the phaseout ceiling would see a smaller deductible amount, while someone deeper in the eligible range could see more.
-The savings swing widely because tip income itself swings widely.
+The savings swing widely because of the volatile nature of tip income.

 Overtime.
 Only hours that qualify as overtime under the Fair Labor Standards Act count.
 The Congressional Research Service noted that lawmakers chose this definition specifically to prevent employers or employees from relabeling regular hours.
 Take a warehouse worker earning $22 an hour who logs 10 overtime hours a week at time-and-a-half.
 That adds roughly $17,160 in annual overtime pay.
 If the deduction shelters a significant share of that income and the worker is in the 12% bracket, the tax savings could reach $1,000 to $1,500 or more.
 Workers with higher base pay or fewer overtime hours would land lower on that range.